-The rental amounts for 2017 charged to the Income statement and included in premises, furniture and equipment expenditure were £48,239 (2016: £47,490).
+The rental amounts for 2018 charged to the Income statement and included in premises, furniture and equipment expenditure were £49,393 (2017: £48,239).

-The Commission is committed under the lease to make payments of £36,000 per year plus any RPI increase, subject to review in the fifth year, until the end of the lease (March 2023).
+The Commission is committed under the lease to make payments of the £36,000 per year at the inception of the lease.
+Subsequent to the inception date, the lease payments are based on the prior year annual rent plus any RPI increase.
+The lease is subject to review in the fifth year, until the end of the lease (March 2023).